TheOdinProject/curriculum/foundations/installations/installations.md

 #### Step 3.2: Add Yourself to sudo

-With `sudo` selected, click **Preferences** and in the window that shows up tick your user's name like this:
+With `sudo` selected, click **Properties** and in the window that shows up tick your user's name like this:

    ![No need to touch anything else.](https://cdn.statically.io/gh/TheOdinProject/curriculum/96d534641514fe4d62aabe2919fac3c52cb286e7/foundations/installations/installations/imgs/13_sudo_properties.png)